QuentinRa/blog.quentinra.dev/info/ocaml/interm/types.md

     | Node of tree * int * tree
 ```

-All of these expressions are creating a new type `tree`.
+All of these expressions are creating a new type of `tree`.
 We can create

 * an empty tree with `Empty`
-* a node, with a value (int), and two sub-trees (left and right)
+* a node, with a value (int), and two subtrees (left and right)
-    * as the left/right are tree, they can be empty
+    * as the left/right are trees, they can be empty
     * or they can have a value, and ...

 ```ocaml